lucamilan/serverless-s3-notifications/README.md

-#serverless-spikes
+# serverless-spikes

-Notifiy new S3 upload to lambda function.
+Notify an S3 upload to a lambda function.

 1 - Clone the repo